HikariObfuscator/Hanabi/README.md

 # Using Release Builds
 - Extract the zipped file and move two extracted dylibs under ``/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin ``
-- Run ``optool install -c load -p @executable_path/libLLVMHanabi.dylib -t /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/clang -b /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/``
+- See [Patching](#patching).
+Ignore library not found in that release version

 # Building
-- ``$(LLVM_SOURCE_PATH)`` The path that stored Hikari's main repo with submodules properly fetched
+- ``$(LLVM_SOURCE_PATH)`` The path that stored Hikari's main repo with submodules properly fetched.
+It's suggested to use a Hikari branch that matches your Apple Clang's LLVM version.
+See [Release Versioning Scheme](#release-versioning-scheme) to see how to find the LLVM version of your Clang
 - ``${LLVM_BUILD_PATH}`` The path you prepare to build in.
 Note that you need a seperate folder and must not reuse existing build for upstream Hikari

 ## Obtaining Source